A Deep Dive Into ‘Californication’, The Last Good Red Hot Chili Peppers Album

 'Californication' was the last time a Chilis album felt important.

-For their first Australian shows in over six years and their first headlining tour in almost 12, the Red Hot Chili Peppers took on arenas and open-air venues across the country this past February.
+For their first Australian shows in over six years and their first headlining tour in almost 12, the Red Hot Chili Peppers took on arenas and open-air venues across the country in February last year.

 No doubt each gig’s crowd was a cross-generational affair, ranging from fans who’ve been hooked since the late ’80s or early ’90s all the way down to the kids who were too young – or perhaps not even born – when the band were touring in 2007.
 After over 35 years in the game, it’s a testament to the band itself that people are still coming out to see them in droves.

 One thing is for absolute certain, however: Not a single one of those thousands of people getting their tickets scanned at the gate thought to themselves, “Gee, I hope they play ‘The Adventures of Rain Dance Maggie’.”

 Creatively, the Red Hot Chili Peppers have been spinning their wheels for quite some time now.
 It’s been 10 years since John Frusciante left the fold for a second time, and the current iteration of the band has next to nothing to show for it.
 If you could hum a single song from either of the last two RHCP albums, then you either have the asterisk tattooed on you somewhere or you have some elephant level of memory.

 In fact, if you want to go back to a record where the band last truly held the cultural zeitgeist in a stranglehold, you have to go back quite a while.
 Californication turns 20 this coming June, and ahead of its anniversary, we’re going to look at why this make-or-break album ended up doing both, in that exact order.

 A Second Chance